chadwain/rem/README.md

 ```

 ## Test the code
-Note: Before running any tests, be sure that you have already done `zig build gen-named-characters-trie`.

 rem uses (a fork of) [html5lib-tests](https://github.com/html5lib/html5lib-tests) as a test suite.
 Specifically, it tests against the 'tokenizer' and 'tree-construction' tests from that suite.

 `zig build test-tokenizer` will run the 'tokenizer' tests.